C0rby/go-ircbot/README.md

-# go-ircbot
+# ircclient
-An attempt to a minimal ircbot implemented in Golang.
+An attempt to a minimal irc client implemented in Golang.